RUCAIBox/RecSysDatasets/conversion_tools/usage/Jester.md

 python run.py --dataset jester --input_path jester-data --output_path output_data/jester --convert_inter
 ```

-`input_path` is the path of the input decompressed Jester file.
+`input_path` is the path of the input decompressed Jester file

-`output_path` is the path to store converted atomic files.
+`output_path` is the path to store converted atomic files

-`convert_inter` Jester only can be converted to '*.inter' atomic file.
+`convert_inter` Jester only can be converted to '*.inter' atomic file